Skip to main content

 Contributors: Nigel A. Franks (Snowed In Studios), Elliot Stevens (VOLTA), and Chuck Byas (Liquid Development).

-The panel, hosted by Caroline Calaway of Calaway Consulting and Sankari Studios, brings together the creators of Katoa: Oceans alongside the development partners who helped bring the project to life, including Snowed In Studios, VOLTA, and Liquid Development.
+The panel at XDS 2025, hosted by Caroline Calaway of Calaway Consulting and Sankari Studios, brought together the creators of Katoa: Oceans alongside the development partners who helped bring the project to life, including Snowed In Studios, VOLTA, and Liquid Development.

 As part of the Keywords Studios group, Snowed In, VOLTA and Liquid Development bring together world-class creative production expertise to drive innovation in game development.